A tutorial on how to make a DIY merry Christmas wood sign for your holiday decor.

 SIDE NOTE: The image above is an example of one coat of paint and two coats, can you see the difference?
 The top line only has one coat, where the bottom has two.

-Once the sign is completely dry, its time to insert it into a frame.
+Once the sign is completely dry, it’s ready to insert into a frame.

-There are many ways to frame a wooden sign, but with this sign, I decided I wanted something that could be reversible.
-This way, I could have a sign for different seasons but use the same frame.
+There are many ways to frame a wooden sign but with this sign, I wanted something that could be reversible.
+This way, I could have a sign for different seasons but still use the same frame.

-So I built an interchangeable wood frame, and you can too.
+To do this, I built an interchangeable wood frame.
+It was easy to make and you can do it too.
 See the step-by-step tutorial on how to make an easy change frame for wood signs.

 Or you can use my tutorial on how to build a simple wood frame.

-Now that your sign is framed, its time to hang the sign on your wall.
+Now that your sign is framed, it’s time to hang your beautiful artwork on the wall.